HaikuTeam/animator/QA.md

 I can cut and paste components
-I can undo/redo changes within a child, and those also reflect in the host I can set the playback value to `'once'` or `'stop'` or `100` and these all work correctly I can set the playback value for a grandchild via a child, and it works correctly from the host
+I can undo/redo changes within a child, and those also reflect in the host I can set the playback value to `'once'` or `'stop'` or `100` and these all work correctly I can set the playback value to `'play+100'` or `'-100'` to stagger animation times, and these all work correctly I can set the playback value for a grandchild via a child, and it works correctly from the host

+*ROBERTO*

 Sketch